 During its life span, the rose will produce continuous water shoots (or basal shoots) from the bud union at the base of the plant, forming the beginning of new stems.
 Fresh rose stems claim most of the sap flow, producing long stems with large quality flowers.

 Overtime the sap flow will gradually decrease and the stem will become exhausted.
 You will notice that old stems lose their vigour, producing short twiggy shoots, with smaller, fewer flowers and the bark turning grey before eventually dying off.

 The procedure of pruning is to help accelerate this process, aiding the rose to produce higher quality flowers, foliage and stems.
-This is done by removing aged stems, allowing the plant to put all its energy into the new growth.
+This is done by removing aged grey stems, allowing the plant to put all its energy into the new growth.

 - When pruning always cut slightly above the growth eye (or growth bud) as this where new growth will begin to appear.
 Growth eyes occur where there is, or was, a leaf growing from the stem.
 Try to select a growth eye that is facing outwards.